5 Day Isle of Skye and Highlands Tour from Inverness

 What about the ferry sailings?

 Ferry sailings are generally reliable in the summer months, but delays and cancellations can occasionally occur.
-However, the only ferry journey on this tour (Armadale to Mallaig on Day 3) has a road alternative option available in the event of cancellation, though there would be a slightly later arrival into Oban.
+However, the only ferry journey on the standard tour (Armadale to Mallaig on Day 3) has a road alternative option available in the event of cancellation, though there would be a slightly later arrival into Oban.

 What will the weather be like?